-The family physician, in the eyes of many medical students, is a solo physician with a comprehensive practice that treats patients over their entire lifespan.
-While this type of practice is possible, solo physicians, especially those in urban and suburban areas, are facing many challenges as they try to sustain full-scope solo practice in today’s healthcare climate.
+In the eyes of many medical students, the family physician is a solo physician with a comprehensive practice that treats patients over their entire lifespan.
+While this type of practice is possible, solo family medicine physicians, especially those in urban and suburban areas, face many challenges trying to sustain a full-scope solo practice in today’s healthcare climate.

-Family medicine was born as a specialty in the early 1970’s in response to the increasing specialization of American physicians following World War II.
+Family medicine was born as a specialty in the early 1970s in response to the increasing specialization of American physicians following World War II.
 The number of U.S. physicians who designated themselves as “general practitioners” decreased from 79.2% in 1938 to 17.3% in 1970, while self-designated “specialists” increased from 20.8% to 75.7%1.
-The specialty was designed to train physicians who would provide general medical services for patients of all ages, and would treat patients in an emotionally supportive manner that was consistent with the values of the patients’ community.
+The specialty was designed to train physicians who would provide general medical services for patients of all ages and treat patients in an emotionally supportive manner consistent with the values of the patients’ community.

 Since family medicine’s inception as medicine’s 20th specialty, family physicians have come to care for more patients daily than doctors in any other medical specialty: 199 million of the 822 million patient visits in 2000 were to family physicians1.

-One such physician, who has maintained one of the few solo family practices in his region of the suburban San Francisco Bay Area, is Dr. Randy Clarke.
-During his last 25 years in private practice as a family physician, Clarke has experienced many changes in the type of services that he is able to provide to his patients.
-After finishing his residency in family medicine in 1981, Clarke was able to obtain obstetric, surgical, and ICU privileges at his local hospital.
+One such physician, who has maintained one of the few solo family practices in his suburban San Francisco Bay Area region, is Dr. Randy Clarke.
+During his last 25 years in private practice as a family physician, Clarke has experienced many changes in the type of services he can provide to his patients.
+After finishing his residency in family medicine in 1981, Clarke obtained obstetric, surgical, and ICU privileges at his local hospital.
 “Even though I had been trained to deliver a full scope of care, these privileges were difficult to obtain as a family doctor due to specialty turf hassles,” Clarke said.
 “But for a time between 1982 and about 1992, I was doing obstetrics, full medical and ICU admits, minor surgical cases, and putting in my own lines.
 I was having a great time.”

-Because the procedures brought in high income, Clarke was also able to start an office practice that was over 90% underserved patients with Medi-Cal.
-Medi-Cal reimbursements were low, but Clarke was reimbursed at much higher fee-for-service rate for patients with private indemnity-type insurance who soon came to him as well for the full scope of care he provided.
+Because the procedures brought in a high income, Clarke could also start an office practice that was over 90% underserved patients with Medi-Cal.
+Medi-Cal reimbursements were low, but Clarke was reimbursed at a much higher fee-for-service rate for patients with private indemnity-type insurance who soon came to him as well for the full scope of care he provided.
 “It was a source of pride that I could build up such a practice,” Clarke remembers.
 “My patients had a choice of any doctor, and they chose me!”